ricardobrg/website/src/docs/cookbook/testing/unit/introduction.md

     1. Open the `counter_test.dart` file
     2. Select the `Run` menu
     3. Click the `Run 'tests in counter_test.dart'` option
     4. *Alternatively, use the appropriate keyboard shortcut for your platform.*
   * **VSCode**
     1. Open the `counter_test.dart` file
-    2. Select the `Debug` menu
+    2. Select the `Run` menu
     3. Click the `Start Debugging` option
     4. *Alternatively, use the appropriate keyboard shortcut for your platform.*

 #### Run tests in a terminal